 Europe (and little of Asia and Africa too)

 Then in 2018, we decided to shake things up once again.
 We built out our very own rig, a 2017 Sprinter 4×4 crew van 170.
 After a quick 30-ish day self-build, we drove it from California to Maryland, threw it on a boat across the Atlantic Ocean and continued our travels around Europe, on September of 2018.
-As of November 2019, we have driven to 24 countries including Turkey and the Asian continent.
-Our initial plan was to stay in Europe for a year or two but now we are thinking of three years.
+As of August 2020, we have driven to a total of 32 countries including Turkey on the Asian continent and Morocco on the African continent.
+Our initial plan was to stay in Europe for a year or two but now we are keeping it open ended.

 As long as everyone in the family is on the same page, we don’t currently see an end to our travels.
 But I do see adding or switching gears again.
 Maybe a new continent, maybe a sailboat, but always together, where we are our happiest.